tybens/leilanibender.com/blog/content/real_good_things_about_internships.md

 So keep an eye out for Shopify internships postings, and go do internships in general!
 Internships at Shopify run three times a year (January, May, September) for 4 to 8 months.
 Applications open 4 months before start dates~

 Feel free to email me (`hello@carolchen.me`) with any questions about choosing internships, or questions about working at Shopify or anything!
 Courage to talk to strangers on the internet will earn you my respect <3.
-However, please try to avoid questions along the lines of "how do I get an internship?" as quite frankly I don't have insight beyond knowing exactly what I did.
+However, please try to avoid questions along the lines of "how do I get an internship?" as quite frankly I don't have insight beyond knowing exactly what I did (some of which I have forgotten).
 Requests for resume reviews, for example, is something I could actually help out with.